BEGINNING OF SCHOOL

-All my students should complete the following once they are enrolled in my class.
+All students in Calculus AB and BC should complete the following once they are enrolled in my class.

-1. Go to your page for your class and print out the Policies and Student Information Form.
+1. Go to the page for your class and print out the Policies and Student Information Form.

 2. Read the policies and complete the form, share with your parent/guardian, and sign.